Post Wildfire Hazards

 Wildfires can cause serious damage.
 After the fire is out, vegetation is gone, rainfall can cause debris flows and flash floods.
 With fires that burn hot, the soil can become hydrophobic, increasing runoff and the potential for dangerous flooding, debris flows and landslides.

-OneRain/HSE can mobilize to get rainfall and flow monitoring in place.
+OneRain can quickly mobilize to get rainfall and flow monitoring in place.
 Our solutions can go into remote locations, anywhere that you can see the sky, you have a real-time monitoring system.
 Or, if you have a nearby flood warning network, we can extend it to include the additional monitoring required for the burn area.

 This turnkey solution, powered by either solar panel or AC charger for long- or short-term deployments, can be easily and quickly implemented in wildfire burn areas or other flood-prone areas.
 Configured for either cellular or satellite communications, the station is capable of monitoring stage, precipitation, water temperature, float switches, wind speed, wind direction, air temperature, and relative humidity.